 If you love atmospheric, thrilling games, you have to take a peek at Dark Days.
 Things are going wrong in a small desert hotel, and you wander right into the middle of it.
 With a feel that may remind you of X-Files, you'll have to creep through rooms and deal with a not-quite-natural presence that's right around the corner.
 A lot of the gameplay involves solving puzzles, and your goal is to figure out what's actually going on.
 Available for $7.99, this creepy take on a mystery puzzle game is an excellent addition to any library.

-Escape the room games are always tricky and full of puzzles, but dealing with them in VR is a whole new experience.
+Escape-room games are always tricky and full of puzzles, but dealing with them in VR is a whole new experience.
 Neverout proves that with over 60 levels, each of which is determined to make you think about your actions.
 You'll have to think your way through from room to room, but it isn't quite as easy as it sounds.
-The levels are tricky, and filled with pitfalls with gameplay that may well remind you of Portal 2.
+The levels are tricky and filled with pitfalls with gameplay that may well remind you of Portal 2.

 The Hospital: Allison's Diary

 Creepy closed hospitals are basically a cornerstone of the horror genre these days.
 That's precisely the setting for The Hospital: Allison's Diary.
 You play as an investigative journalist trying to solve the mystery of the hospital by finding a supposed diary left behind by a young patient named Allison.
 Armed with only a torch, you'll have to search through the hospital in all of it's terrifying glory.